 Tomorrow night I’m invited to an early Valentine’s Day party.
-I decided to bring a heart-shaped ❤️ empanada filled with a spinach and artichoke dip.
+I brought a heart-shaped ❤️ empanada filled with spinach and artichoke dip.
 I think it will be so fun and cute!
 Here’s how I made it:

 Yields 20 empanadas

--1 10 ounce package of frozen chopped spinach, fully thawed and very well drained (again plan ahead and let the spinach thaw overnight in the fridge over in a strainer over a bowl to catch the water)
+-1 10 ounces package of frozen chopped spinach, fully thawed and very well-drained (again plan ahead and let the spinach thaw overnight in the fridge in a strainer over a bowl to catch the water)

 -1/2 cup mayonnaise